-Announcement for Backpack CampersAs of May 29, 2015, the Daniel Boone Backpack Campsite in Grandfather Mountain State Park will be available by reservation.
+Announcement for Backpack CampersThe Daniel Boone Backpack Campsite is now available by reservation.

 This new service is provided to campers to improve their backpacking experience by ensuring site availability.

-This campsite is designated for one group of seven to twelve campers and will be available by reservation for a fee of $25.00 per night
+This campsite is a group site and is designated for a group of 7-12 campers and will be available by reservation for a fee of $24.00 per night

 All other sites are walk-in only, with no camping fee at this time.